Monitoring your running cadence can be a powerful tool in helping you to become a better runner.

 In running, cadence is often defined as the total number of steps you take per minute.
 One easy way to measure your cadence for running is to count the times your feet hit the ground in 60 seconds.

 Cadence can also be defined as the number of steps one foot takes per minute.
-For example, in Polar products, a cadence of 180 steps per minute is shown as 90.
+For example, in Polar running watches and other products, a cadence of 180 steps per minute is shown as 90.

 Cadence is one of the two factors that make up a runner’s speed.
 The other is stride length.